randysimpson/naive-bayes/README.md

 ## Predict

-To get the probabilities of the next word of `is` we use:
+To get the probabilities of the next word after `a` we use:

 ```sh
 curl -i -H "Accept: application/json" -H "Content-Type: application/json" -X GET http://localhost:8080/api/v1/predict/a